Skip to content

 agentic compose typescript-hexagonal-microservice

-The adapter behavior depends on output.custom_rules.import_strategy in your profile (default: adopt).
+Migration behavior is controlled by output.custom_rules.import_strategy in your profile (default: adopt).

 Start from scratch: